Table of Contents

 Being able to take sharp images of wildlife differentiates you from being a beginner to a professional.
 To do this, you will often need a shutter speed of higher than 1000 to make sure that any shakiness or movement doesn’t show in the image.

 However, this is a rule that sometimes can be broken to create different types of creative images, such as this wild horse image below.
-The face is sharp but the hair and background have movement in it.
+The face is sharp and in focus but the hair and background have movement in it.

 Keep your background simple